Fallid/Bookshelf-api/README.md

 To Test API
 - Using Postman
-    - Import all files to use the test
+    - Import all files from directory API-Test to use the test
 - Using Newman
     - ```bash
         npm run test